Clicky

 Is an IVA suitable for me?

-An IVA could be appropriate for you if you are struggling to maintain your the monthly payments that creditors expect.
-The most compelling benefit of an IVA is that you pay monthly affordable payments for a 5 or 6 year period with the unpaid balance being written off when the IVA is successfully completed.
+An IVA could be appropriate for you if you are struggling to pay your debts in addition to paying day to day living expenses.
+An IVA will allow you to pay a single monthly affordable payment instead of paying individual payments to all your creditors for a 5 or 6 year period with the unpaid balance being written off when the IVA is successfully completed.
 The starting point for working out whether an IVA is appropriate is working out what an “affordable” monthly payment would be and also how much you owe to your unsecured creditors.

-Examples of debt which can be included in an IVA are:
+Examples of debts which can be included in an IVA are:

-- Shortfall once a property has been repossessed
+• Shortfall owed to a mortgagee once a property has been repossessed

 Debts that cannot be included in an IVA include:

-For full debt advice, you can also speak to one of our advisors.
+For full debt advice, you can speak to one of our advisors.

 Can an IVA stop action by creditors?

-If you enter an IVA and this is approved this prevents your unsecured creditors included in the IVA from taking any further action in relation to these debts.
+Yes, once your IVA is approved by your creditors.
+Your unsecured creditors included in the IVA are prevented from taking any further action in relation to these debts, even if this is after they have taken court action against you.

 IVA’s – The benefits and the risks